Timeline of the WBF & NWMC at a glance:

 In January, 2008, the Northwest Maritime Center construction began and the buildings opened at Festival 2009!
 The facilities connect the Victorian historic downtown with the maritime heritage and modern marine trades activity of Point Hudson, the home of the Wooden Boat Festival since 1977.

-The Northwest Maritime Center & Wooden Boat Foundation continue to thrive and bring maritime heritage to people from all walks of life – it is a true community!
+The Northwest Maritime Center & Wooden Boat Foundation continues to thrive and bring maritime heritage to people from all walks of life—it is a true community!

-We celebrated the 38th Annual Wooden Boat Festival on September 5-7, 2014 and continue to bring world-class boatbuilding, maritime skills and education to the world.
+We will celebrate the 46th annual Wooden Boat Festival on September 9-11, 2022 and continue to bring world-class boatbuilding, maritime skills and education to the world.